 Researcher Zhou Peixiang

-Zhou Peixiang is a researcher in management of excrements pollution of livestock and feed safety from Animal Health And Safety Center
+Zhou Peixiang is a researcher in management of excrements pollution of livestock and feed safety from Animal Health and Safety Center

 Why did we want to ask her?

 From the conversations with Dr. Osburn, we’ve known it harms animals.
 So we wanted to know how do it affect animals.